cta-rta/astri-rta-bootstrapper/README.md

 ## Assumptions
 * All the scripts uses the PAR input sysyem.
-* Each script produces only one file -> TO MODIFY!!
 * All the different input files needed for the analysis script executions must be located into the same directory.
-* The input files that are used for an analysis script execution, are deleted when the script ends. -> TO MODIFY!!
-Mark them as 'used' or move them.
 * Each script asks where to save the output file

+* Each script produces only one file -> TO MODIFY!!

 ## Configuration file
 The configuration file has a 'general' section and one 'script-specific' section for each script.